Lemuel Shattuck: Biography

+His Report on the Sanitary Condition of Massachusetts in 1850 on a sanitary survey of Massachusetts was as amazingly farsighted.
+It explained how to remove the giant mounds of dirt and dung that were accumulating in fast growing cities, and inspired reforms in many states.

 In 1825, he married Clarissa Baxter, and he was survived by three children.

 Recognition

 Lemuel Shattuck is remembered at the London School of Hygiene & Tropical Medicine where his name appears on the school's frieze.
 The names of 23 pioneers of public health and tropical medicine were chosen to be honored when the School was built in 1929.

 Lemuel Shattuck Hospital in Boston is named after him.

 Shattuck Street in Boston, the street on which Harvard Medical School sits, is also named after Lemuel Shattuck.